 Barring a reasonable doubt, the Elections Review & Dispute Panel will recognize the retail value paid for a good or service at its fair market value.
 The Elections & Dispute Panel reserves the right to reassign value to a good or service in response to a complaint that the good or service is not reported at its fair market value.
 In this instance, two values that are different from the previous would be used and the average provided.

-An electronic Financial Reporting Form will be provided for candidates to submit documentation.
+A Financial Reporting Form will be provided for candidates to submit documentation.

 Candidates are expected to conduct themselves in an ethically appropriate manner in accordance with Capstone Creed and the Code of Student Conduct.
 A violation of the guidelines governing Homecoming Queen selections and election may also be a violation of the Code of Student Conduct or other University policy.